apache/beam/website/www/site/content/en/get-started/quickstart-java.md

 1. Download and install the
-  [Java Development Kit (JDK)](https://www.oracle.com/technetwork/java/javase/downloads/index.html) version 8, 11, or 17.
-Verify that the
-  [JAVA_HOME](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/envvars001.html)
-  environment variable is set and points to your JDK installation.
+  [Java Development Kit (JDK)](https://www.oracle.com/technetwork/java/javase/downloads/index.html) version 8 or 11.
+Java 17 is not supported currently.
+Verify that the [JAVA_HOME](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/envvars001.html) environment variable is set and points to your JDK installation.
 2. Download and install [Apache Maven](https://maven.apache.org/download.cgi) by